 The College's central location in the City Centre and its old buildings, with accommodation above shops in many cases, mean that Fire Safety is a particularly important concern.
-Instructions on what to do in case of fire are posted in each room and students should read them carefully.
+Instructions on what to do in case of fire are located in all escape routes and students should read them carefully.
 Students are expected to abide by these instructions for their own safety and for that of others.